fgroupindonesia/simplefilter/readme.md

 # Real case exposed!
 When java developers tend to use a combobox as its filter mechanism in swing JTable.
 They need simplification.
-This library is the answer!
+This yet small library is the answer!

+# What are the benefits?
+1. You don't need to curse the for-loop of your own code!
+2. You don't even need to write any if else matching for each components.
+3. You use as the simplicity as it is!

 # How To use?